BeskarDev/nexus-rpg/docs/01-basic-rules/02-adventurer-creation.md

     - If you learned Arcana or Mysticism, you learn spells for the learned skill.
 See the Magic section for more details.
 7. **Choose your Equipment**
     - Starting Items:
-        - A backpack (holds up to 10 load, 1 load, 10 coins)
+        - A backpack (0 load (only first one, normally 1 load), 10 coins)
-        - Two pouches (each holds up to 2 load, 0 load, 1 coin)
+        - Two pouches (can hold up to 1 load, 0 load, 1 coin)
         - Traveler‘s Clothes (0 load, 50 coins)
         - Hemp Rope (covers a medium distance, 1 load, 10 coins)
         - Camping kit (provides shelter for a night‘s rest for up to two people, 1 load, 50 coins)